 We spent a good time hanging around here, having a chat with the person who claimed he build the whole thing from scratch.
 We shared a few ideas to him to promote this.
 Do visit this place, the extra 20 mins are worth it.

 The way back was faster and since we had not yet visited Mawlynnong, we hurried back.
 Thanks to the morning chill session we had at our natural sauna in the river, and almost a couple of hours at this viewpoint, we were a bit behind schedule.
 We also had to find a place to stay.

 So eventually we ended up rushing in Mawlynnong and not able to get to experience it so well.
 Eventually, we ended up staying in Riwai itself.
 It was a good small homestay just 15 minutes walking away from the root bridge.
 This was the last night of the trip.
 Next, we were headed off to Shillong and then back to Kolkata via Guwahati.

 Do try the Pineapples here by the way.

 We headed off to Shillong, and the big red sun which had been accompanying us all along the way for the last three days was not to be seen today.
-From the start of the day, we got rainfall, heavy fog and clouds all the way till Shillong.
+From the start of the day, we got rainfall, heavy fog, and clouds all the way to Shillong.
 We could see barely 200m at the max on the road.
 It was as if we were floating in the clouds, on top of the mountains.
-The outside seemed like a view from the flight windows rather at one point.
+The outside seemed like a view from the flight windows rather than one point.
 It was surreal.
-Cars seemed to be coming out the mist, with all the indicators and lights on.
+Cars seemed to be coming out of the mist, with all the indicators and lights on.
 We were not able to comprehend the fact that we had